Free Fabora tool

 Enter span and load

-Add the beam span, the load, and the deflection reference.
+Add the beam span, the load, and the steel grade for an indicative bending stress check.
 Mild steel only in this V1.

 Span length